Rastagong/A-Humble-Hunter/README.md

 * The arrow and nuts images comes from this impressive collection of 420 RPG icons by Ails, licensed under the Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA). http://ails.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453
 * The rabbit is a work by Stephen "Redshrike" Challener used in PixelFarm (https://bitbucket.org/tebruno99/pixelfarm), a project from tebruno99.
 It is published under the terms of both the Creative Commons Attribution 3.0 (CC-BY) and Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA) licenses. http://opengameart.org/content/bunny-rabbit-lpc-style-for-pixelfarm
 * Hyptosis' tiles are published under the terms of the Creative Commons Attribution 3.0 license.
 You can find them here: http://opengameart.org/content/lots-of-free-2d-tiles-and-sprites-by-hyptosis.
 You should also have a look at the games he contribued to, like the "Alice is dead" horror point'n'click.
 This guy is really talented. http://hyptosis.newgrounds.com/
+* The crow sprite is a work by DoubleLeggy, freely available and reusable.
+Check it out on DeviantArt: http://doubleleggy.deviantart.com/art/RE3-Monster-Sprites-v1-0-149653953

 #### 3.1a The Liberated Pixel Cup
 The Liberated Pixel Cup assets (base\_out\_atlas.png, terrain\_atlas.png) were made for OpenGameArt.org by a bunch of awesome people I can't thank enough.